museumcomputernetwork/mcn-2020-git-haiku/index.md

-For a lovely bowl
+Dawn-shining mountains
-he starts to grind the rice,
+not even a magazine
-And so it must be
+And evening bell